mgajda/less-arbitrary/towards-better-union.md

 Scaling to type environments
 ----------------------------

-For now we have only discussed typing of treelike values.
-However, it is natural to scale this approach to multiple types in API, where different types are referred to by name, and possibly contain each other.
+In the present paper, we only discuss typing of tree-like values.
+However, it is natural to scale this approach to multiple types in APIs, in which different types are referred to by name and possibly contain each other.

-To address this situation, we show that environment of typelikes is also `Typelike`, and constraint unification can be extended the same way.
+To address these cases, we will show that the environment of `Typelike` objects is also `Typelike`, and that constraint unification can be extended in the same way.

 Generic derivation of Typelike
 ------------------------------

-Note that `Typelike` instances for non-simple types usually follow one of two patterns: 1.
-For typing terms that have a finite sum of disjoint constructors, we bin this information by constructor during the `infer`ence 2. for typing terms that have two alternative representations we apply we `infer` all constraints separately, by applying the `infer`ence to the same term
+It should be noted that `Typelike` instances for non-simple types usually follow one the two patterns:

+1. for typing terms that have a finite sum of disjoint constructors, we bin this information by each constructor during the inference

+2. for typing terms with multiple alternative representations, we infer all constraints separately for each representation by applying a different inference algorithm to the same term

-In both cases derivation of `Monoid`, and `Typelike` instances is the same.
+In both cases, the derivation procedure of the `Monoid`, and `Typelike` instances is the same.

-That allows us to use GHC `Generic`s[@generics,@generic-monoid] to define standard implementations for most of the boilerplate code!
+It allows using GHC `Generic`s[@generics,@generic-monoid] to specify standard implementations for most of the boilerplate code.

+It means that we only have to manually define the following:

+* new constraint data types^[In many cases one can also rely on a generic constraint representation derived from `Generic` representation type `Rep`, that is when inference is mutually exclusive by term type constructors.],
-That means that we only will have to manually define: \* new constraint types, \* inference from constructors (case 1) and entirety of handling alternative constraints is implemented, until we choose representations.
+* inference from constructors (case 1), as well as providing the entirety of handling alternative constraints until we select representations.

 Conclusion
 ----------

-We derive types that are valid with respect to specification, and thus give the best information from the input.
+In the present study, we aimed to derive the types that were valid with respect to the provided specification, thereby obtaining the information from the input in most comprehensive way.

-We define type inference as representation learning, and type system engineering as a meta-learning problem, where our our **priors about data structure induce typing rules**.
+We defined type inference as representation learning and type system engineering as a meta-learning problem in which the **priors corresponding to the data structure induced typing rules**.

-We also make a mathematical formulation of **union type discipline** as manipulation of bounded join-semilattices with neutral element, that represent knowledge given about the data structure.
+We also formulated the **union type discipline** as manipulation of `Typelike` commutative monoids, that represented knowledge about the data structure.

-We also propose a union type system engineering methodology, justifying it by theoretical criteria, and showing that it consistently explains our decisions in practice.
+In addition, we proposed a union type system engineering methodology that was logically justified by a theoretical criteria.
+We demonstrated that it was capable of consistently explaining the decisions made in practice.

-We hope that this kind of *formally justified type system engineering* will be more ubiquitous in practice, replacing *ad-hoc* approaches in the future.
+We consider that this kind of *formally justified type system engineering* can become widely used in practice, replacing *ad-hoc* approaches in the future.

-This paves the way towards formal construction and derivation of type systems from a specification of value domains and design constraints.
+The proposed approach may be used to underlie the way towards formal construction and derivation of type systems based on the specification of value domains and design constraints.

 Bibliography {#bibliography .unnumbered}
 ============